Colon AiQ Test – Early Colon Cancer Detection

 • In contrast, the stool self-test (FIT – fecal immunochemical test) is one of the most common screening methods, detecting microscopic traces of blood in stool.
 However, since it only detects the presence of blood, it may fail to identify cancerous or precancerous lesions that do not cause bleeding, and the presence of blood could be due to other causes (hemorrhoids).
 Additionally, its sensitivity appears to be limited to more advanced stages of the disease, raising concerns about its ability to detect cancer at early stages.

-• Register on the IQ Genomix ordering platform here.
+– Create an account on the ordering platform here.

 No, a doctor’s prescription is not required to take the Colon AiQ test.
 However, it is generally recommended to consult with your physician, especially if you receive a positive result.